facebook/react-native-website/docs/build-speed.md

 To install it, you can follow the [official installation instructions](https://github.com/ccache/ccache/blob/master/doc/INSTALL.md).

-On Mac OS, we can install ccache with `brew install ccache`.
+On macOS, we can install ccache with `brew install ccache`.
 Once installed you can configure it as follows to cache NDK compile results:

 ```